AlteredArt/Python-Toolbox/README.md

   ## Can you help
   **See if you can help.**
-  At the moment I am open to suggestions.
+  At the moment I am not taking suggestions at the moment.
   ## Known Bugs
   **This is a list of all known bugs**
   * There are no known issues at the moment.